reflectoring/reflectoring.github.io/_posts/2019-09-18-spring-boot-mock.md

 Instead of instantiating `SendMoneyService` ourselves or telling Spring to pick it up, potentially pulling in a rat-tail of other beans in the process, we can just add a mock implementation of `SendMoneyUseCase` to the application context.

 This is easily done by using Spring Boot's `@MockBean` annotation.
-The Spring Boot test support will then automatically create a Mockito mock of type `SendMoneyUseCase` and add it to the application context, so that our controller can use it.
+The Spring Boot test support will then automatically create a Mockito mock of type `SendMoneyUseCase` and add it to the application context so that our controller can use it.
 In the test method, we can then use Mockito's `given()` and `when()` methods just like above.

-This way we can easily create a focused web controller test that instantiates only the objects it really needs.
+This way we can easily create a focused web controller test that instantiates only the objects it needs.

 ### Replacing a Spring Bean with @MockBean